-Revenue stream (The MSG should list the names of the extractive industry revenue streams that have been identified as material and should be included for reconciliation) extractive (The MSG should list the name of the government agency, including any Additional commentary on data sources and the work to be undertaken by the Independent Administrator as necessary.
-(For each revenue stream, the MSG should indicate additional work to be undertaken by the Independent Administrator, if any). -- ------------ -- ---
+Revenue stream (The MSG should list the names of the extractive industry revenue streams that have been identified as material and should be included for reconciliation) extractive industry revenue (The MSG should indicate Government recipient (The MSG should list the name of the government agency, including any subnational government agency that collects the revenue stream).
+Additional commentary on data sources and the work to be undertaken by the IA as necessary.
+(For each revenue stream, the MSG should indicate additional work to be undertaken by the IA, if any).
+License fees DPE; MRA and CEPA